guerreit/dotfiles/README.md

 `WARNING: This will overwrite your existing dotfiles`

 1. Clone it
+2. Update properties in .profile
-2. run the setup script `./scripts/setup.sh`
+3. run the setup script `./scripts/setup.sh`